mervyzr/astrea/README.md

 Clone this repository and create a new Python environment.
 The dependencies for the environment can be found in *`requirements.txt`*.
 Initialise the environment and navigate to this folder on your local machine.

 # Usage
-To run the simulation, set your configurations in *`settings.py`* and run *`simulation.py`*.
+To run the simulation, set your configurations in *`settings.py`* and run *`simulate.py`*.

 ## Organisation
 There are several files in this code for different purposes:

-- simulation.py: Employs the Riemann solver and runs the simulation
+- simulate.py: Runs the simulation, and contains the update loop
 - solvers.py: Functions for the reconstruction methods and Riemann solvers
 - limiters.py: Implements flux/slope limiters to prevent spurious oscillations in the reconstructed states
-- timestepper.py: Implements the (higher-order) timesteps
+- timestepper.py: Functions for the (higher-order) time evolution
 - functions.py: Generic functions that can be used throughout the code
 - tests.py: Hydrodynamics test configurations
 - plotting_functions.py: Functions for (live-)plotting
-- settings.py: Settings for the simulation
+- settings.py: Parameter settings for the simulation